D29F4/unity-catalog/documentation/logging.md

   level: 'info',
   message: 'Pass an object and this works',
   additional: 'properties',
-  are: 'passed along'
+  are: 'passed along',
 });

 logger.info({
   message: 'Use a helper method if you want',
   additional: 'properties',
-  are: 'passed along'
+  are: 'passed along',
 });

 // ***************